muzny/csci3010-cuboulder/concise_style_guide_cpp.md

 Comments
 -------
 You must comment your code.
 This includes file comments, function comments, and in-line comments.
+You may use sensible levels of granularity as required.

 __File comments__: should be used to identify yourself, give a brief description of what the program does, and how to run it.

 ```c++